pgrusell/symbolic-GR/README.md

 # Symbolic General Relativity

-This code provides functions that allow us to calculate several GR tensorial objects such as the Christoffel symbols, the Riemann and Ricci tensors, and the scalar curvature.
+This codes provides functions that allow us to calculate several GR tensorial objects such as the Christoffel symbols, the Riemann and Ricci tensors, and the scalar curvature.
 Additionally, it includes a function for performing a coordinate transformation of the metrics from a set of variables X to a set of variables Y.

 For installation, only Python and SymPy are needed.